tal-rofe/Inflint/README.md

 ## ESM support

-Inflint now supports **only** ESM modules.
+Inflint now supports **only** ESM modules, from version `>1.2.10`.
 For any issue regarding this, please visit this link https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c

 ## Configuration